akka/akka/akka-docs/src/main/paradox/additional/deploying.md

 ## Deploying to Kubernetes

+[Akka Cloud Platform](https://developer.lightbend.com/docs/akka-platform-guide/deployment/index.html) is the easiest way to deploy an Akka Cluster application to Amazon Elastic Kubernetes Service (EKS) or Google Kubernetes Engine (GKE).

-See the guide and example project for [Deploying Akka Cluster to Kubernetes](https://doc.akka.io/docs/akka-management/current/kubernetes-deployment/index.html).
+Alternatively, you can deploy to Kubernetes according to the guide and example project for [Deploying Akka Cluster to Kubernetes](https://doc.akka.io/docs/akka-management/current/kubernetes-deployment/index.html), but that requires more expertise of Kubernetes.

 ### Cluster bootstrap